for a more sensical society

 |

-MAKE A PLAN & GET ORGANIZED
+1. MAKE A PLAN & GET ORGANIZED

 Get Your Act Together!
-Make a Plan and Organize Yourself.
-Get 'goal oriented' so that you can be more productive, fulfilled, and happy.
-Besides, it’s hard to help others if your life is a chaotic mess.
+Make a Plan, Organize Yourself, & Get Healthy.
+After all, it’s hard to help others if your life is a chaotic mess or you're feeling sickly and your mind is a muddle.
+Since your health is a really big subject, go to "Health" for that info.
+To give your life purpose, get 'goal oriented' so that you can be more productive, fulfilled, and happy.
+Your philosophy, attitude, goals, and objectives may change over time, but they will give you direction and help you stay focused.
 This is not rocket science, yet it's shocking how many people aren't organized.
-The public needs to be educated and schools should teach students how to get (and stay) organized.
+The public needs to get educated and schools should teach students how to get (and stay) organized.
 It's a fundamental life skill that can 'make or break' individuals and a society.

-Too many people don't even do the basics.
+Too many people don't even do the everyday basics.
 They don't make their bed, put their things away, or even take a decent stab at decorating their home.
 I'm not suggesting that people be 'nasty neat' or get compulsive and develop OCD, but make an effort for Pete's sake!
 Respect yourself and your things.
 Your home (or room) should be your sanctuary... warm and cozy, neat and tidy, uplifting and inspiring.
 Similarly, your life should have goalposts that you can aim for.
-Otherwise, you'll likely be wandering around, wasting your time and energy on nonsensical stuff.
+Otherwise, you'll likely be wandering around, wasting your time and energy on stupid stuff.

+Make LISTS to help keep your life on track and balanced.
+Post them where you will see them - at your desk, on the frig, or next to your front door.
+Lists help remind you of important tasks that need to get done, as well as fun stuff.
 Just don't let your lists overwhelm you.
 Set realistic goals, be balanced, flexible, and pace yourself.
-Remember that life is about work, play, and rest...pretty much in that order.
+Remember that life is a marathon, not a sprint.
+It's about work, play, and rest...pretty much in that order.
 Lastly, keep everything in perspective.
 Do your best, then let God (or the universe) do the rest.

 - Problems & Solutions List: When things start to overwhelm you, list both the problems and possible solutions, and then get to work on it.